-Currently, over the past six decades, the sediment concentration of the Yellow River has decreased substantially (Wu et al., 2020), and the main tributaries in the middle reaches of the Yellow River have reported that sediment load has decreased rapidly (Gao et al., 2017; Rustomji et al., 2008; Yue et al., 2014).
-Hence, it is particularly important to understand the driving factors and mechanisms behind the changes in sediment load, which is also a prerequisite for sustainable watershed management (Montgomery, 2007).
-In addition, as the main influencing factor of sediment reduction, the vegetation coverage of the Loess Plateau has improved in recent decades (Li et al., 2017; Zhao et al., 2017), and the number of check dams has reached 110,000 (Jin et al., 2012).
-After years of implementation of soil and water conservation measures, the contribution rates of vegetation restoration and check dam construction to reductions in soil erosion and sediment yield in this area remain unclear.
+In the past few decades, the Loess Plateau has also undergone varying degrees of climate change, in which precipitation variation plays a leading role in soil erosion.
+Sun et al. (2015) analyzed the precipitation changes of the Loess Plateau from 1961 to 2011, and found that the amount of precipitation in most areas showed a downward trend.
+In addition, over the past six decades, the sediment concentration of the Yellow River has decreased substantially (Wu et al., 2020), and the main tributaries in the middle reaches of the Yellow River have reported that sediment load has decreased rapidly (Gao et al., 2017; Rustomji et al., 2008; Yue et al., 2014).
+Hence, it is particularly important to understand the driving factors and mechanisms behind the changes in soil erosion and sediment load, which is also a prerequisite for sustainable watershed management (Montgomery, 2007).

-To quantitatively identify the impact of land use changes and check dams, the Kuye River watershed, with an area of 8651 km2 on the Loess Plateau, was selected as the study area by combining field investigations with model simulation.
-The main objectives of this study were to (1) explore the characteristics of soil erosion and sediment yield under the conditions of land use changes and check dams and to (2) quantify the contribution of check dam construction and man-made land use changes to sediment load reduction in the Kuye River watershed, which is a typical watershed in the coarse sandy hilly catchment region of the Yellow River basin.
+To quantitatively identify the impact of the three factors (precipitation variation, land use changes and check dams), the Kuye River watershed, with an area of 8651 km2 on the Loess Plateau, was selected as the study area by combining field investigations with model simulation.
+The main objectives of this study were to (1) explore the characteristics of soil erosion and sediment yield and to (2) quantify the contribution of precipitation variation, check dam construction and man-made land use changes to sediment reduction in the Kuye River watershed, which is a typical watershed in the coarse sandy hilly catchment region of the Yellow River basin.